 - 25 g light muscovado sugar

-- 2 tbsp balsamic or red wine vinegar
+- 2 tablespoon balsamic or red wine vinegar

 - 100 ml vegetable stock